“Which tent and sleeping bag should I get?”

 You’re with the vast majority of outdoor enthusiasts in the world.
 And lucky for you, it also means you have the most options!
 Don’t cram yourself into the smallest, lightest tent or shell out next month’s rent on a four-season alpine bivvy.
 It’s not practical, and it won’t serve you as well in your adventures.
 If hiking a few miles into the backcountry to find a secluded camp spot by the lake sounds idyllic, maybe Galaxi™ is the tent for you — lightweight, breathes well, practical and well-priced.
 If you’re taking the whole family out to your local state park to do some car camping, get your “glamp” on with the Wagontop™ tent and Nomad™ pad because luxury and camping don’t have to be mutually exclusive.

-But lastly, if you are a gear head, own it!
+But lastly, if you just love gear for the sake of gear, own it!

 That’s way better than owning too many cats or collecting “things” with no practical usage… You clearly recognize that every situation deserves a unique approach, so your kits should be separated and dialed for each situation.
 Maybe you have ALL the systems above, each nestled in their own specially labeled bin, ready for whatever the next adventure may be… No?
 It’s all just crammed in the closet?
 Well, as long as you tell your roommate, that’s fine too.
 Speaking of which, has anyone seen him lately?
 Hmm…